The Mission of St. Frances Cabrini Parish

 Parish volunteers built the recreational Ramada in 1974.
 Following a successful fund drive, the Parish Hall went up in 1982.
 In 1987 Monsignor Weber (as he was then) retired, and Monsignor Robert Fuller (soon known to us as “Father Bob”) became pastor.

 The former director of Renew International, Father Bob inspired many parish members to form small faith-sharing groups that have greatly enriched their lives.
 His down-to-earth personality and compassionate spiritual counseling make people feel welcome and valued.
 His homilies are justly famous.
 Three volumes of Homilies from the Heart written by Father Bob have been published.
-The parish has them available for purchase online and in the parish office.
-Father Bob gives all sale proceeds to charity.
-His current homilies are filmed every weekend and can be seen here.
+In 2018, Father Bob retired as parish pastor.

 About our Community